jimmytaker/LunaUnitFrames/README.md

 **A: Turn portrait to bar -> Choose portrait from the second dropdown -> move the slider below that dropdown all the way to the left.**

 **Q: I am getting tons of LUA errors!**<br/>
-**If you get LUA errors please post something like a report from ImprovedErrorFrame and what you were doing at the time.
+**A: If you get LUA errors please post something like a report from ImprovedErrorFrame and what you were doing at the time.
 Or anything else that might help to describe the issue.**

+**Q: Can i donate?**<br/>
+**A: paypal.me/LunaUnitFrames (Donations are non-refundable / don't entitle you to anything)**